-The cabinet for the HE07IN/HE10IN is made of 20 gauge galvanized steel and has 1" thick highdensity, foil-backed insulation on the inside.
-Units are available in either single-wall or doublewall construction.
-Doors are hinged and are fitted with stainless steel machine screws through the faces to prevent accidental opening of the doors when the unit is in operation.
-Doors may be completely removed by removing the hinge pins.
-Duct flanges are available as an accessory for all airstream openings for connection of field-supplied ductwork.
+The cabinet for the HE05IN is made of 20 gauge galvanized steel and has 1" thick high-density, foil-backed insulation on the inside.
+Units are manufactured in single-wall construction.
+Doors are fitted with captive machine screws through the faces to prevent accidental opening of the doors when the unit is in operation.
+Doors are easily removed by removing the screws.
+Duct flanges come factory installed, supplied with 8" round metal duct collars.